- Place of origin:

 Historical context note

-Engraved gemstones of all dates were widely collected in Italy in the eighteenth and nineteenth centuries.
+Engraved gemstones based on classical models were widely produced and collected in Italy in the eighteenth century.
 Many were brought back by British Grand Tourists, and important collections were formed.

-Cameo, oval layered agate, set in gold mount, depicting a bust of Psyche, Italy, about 1820-50
+Cameo, oval layered jasper of three strata, set in gold ring, depicting Psyche, Italy, ca.1800

 Bibliographic References (Citation, Note/Abstract, NAL no)